t-mullen/Web-Broadcasting-Software/README.md

     height: 900,
     fps: 40       // frames per second of the output stream },
-  injectStyles: true, // whether to inject the JumpStreamer css
+  injectStyles: true, // whether to inject the WBS css
   inputs: [array of input devices - see below]
 }
 ```